goalifyplus/docs/administrator-guides/integrations/google-calendar/README.md

 # Google Calendar

 [Google Calendar](https://calendar.google.com/) is calendar from Google.
 You can easily organize your daily tasks or meetings and share with your co-workers, etc..
-This integration uses Rocket.Chat incoming webhook.
+This integration uses Goalify.Chat incoming webhook.

 Follow the install instructions here: